zaphpa/zaphpa/doc.md

 HTTP POST instead, and indicate the method they "meant" in request headers with the "X-HTTP-Method-Override" header.

 Method override is a middleware plugin that is disabled by default.
 To enable it, add following line to your router initialization code:

-    $router->attach('MethodOverride');
+    $router->attach('\Zaphpa\Middleware\MethodOverride');

 #### Auto-Documentator